-Larger developments will be expected to ensure land or units are available for future provision of neighbourhood services where these are not already available within a 10 minute walking distance.
+Larger developments should consider including land or units for the future provision of neighbourhood services, as indicated in the preceding paragraph, where these are not already available within a 10 minute or 800m walking distance.

 The density of a development should ensure the efficient use of space while reflecting and responding its location and context.
 Higher density forms will be accepted in locations which are most accessible and which contribute to the legibility of the place, such as corners and main streets.
 Large-scale development should have a range of densities, scale and massing across the site to add vitality and character to the place.
 For residential development, a range of dwelling types and sizes should be included within the development to add visual interest and meet the needs for a range of different household groups; mixed tenure developments are also encouraged.